CHTC/chtc-website-source/_uw-research-computing/hpc-spack-setup.md

 ```
 {:.term}

-This should show a list of packages similar to what you see when you run the `module avail` command.
+This should show a list of packages, including those you see when you run the `module avail` command.
+A total of ~120 packages should be listed.

 You are now ready to use Spack for installing the packages that you need!
 See the instructions in [Installing Software Using Spack](hpc-spack-install.md).